 Arson and Fire Investigator Salary and Job Outlook

-The median annual salary for fire inspectors and investigators is $54,790 according to the US Bureau of Labor Statistics.2 Salaries for fire investigators vary depending on education, experience, and the employing agency.
-The BLS projects that employment for fire investigators will grow by 6%, which is equal to the national average, for the decade from 2014 to 2024.2
+The median annual salary for fire inspectors and investigators is $60,200 according to the Bureau of Labor Statistics.2 Salaries for fire investigators vary depending on education, experience, and the employing agency.
+The BLS projects that employment for fire investigators will grow by 10%, which is faster than the national average, for the decade from 2016 to 2026.2

 Interested in similar law enforcement careers?